luisarizmendi/rhel-edge-quickstart/demos/fdo-insights-cockpit/info.md

 > NOTE: There are other parameters such as `service_info_auth_token` and `admin_auth_token` that will be filled in by the `prepare-fdo-server.sh` during next step.

+> NOTE: The file `serviceinfo_api_server.yml.example` has configured the usage of a TPM device to encrypt the disk, so be sure that you device or VM has a TPM or remove that section from the file.

 4) Run the `prepare-fdo-server.sh` script to prepare the required files on the fdo server, which completes the information contained by `serviceinfo_api_server.yml.example` and make it affective in the FDO service running on the server.